 - ■ 1 tsp. rice wine vinegar | Any white vinegar will do; rice wine vinegar is just my preference.

 - ■ a pinch black pepper | Freshly cracked and cracked finely.

 To the mixing bowl add the egg yolk and Dijon mustard and whisk until blended.

 Now start adding the oil.
 Here is where the large bowl and whisk come in to play.
 When I first made mayonnaise I studiously added the oil drop by drop and then in a very steady stream.
 If it’s your first time then I would recommend this.
 However, I can pour in 50ml at a time and then vigorously whisk and I get a perfect emulsion.
 So add all the oil, in your chosen way, and you will get a thick and creamy emulsion.

 Now whisk in the vinegar and pepper.
 If you think the mayonnaise is a little too ‘wet’ then whisk in more oil to slightly thicken.
 Taste and add salt as required.

-- The mayonnaise can be, and I have, made in a food processor.
+■ Not much salt is required as I find there is enough salt in the Dijon mustard to give the desired flavour. ■ The mayonnaise can be made in a food processor.
 In this case add the oil in a steady stream.
-I must say that the manual method produces better and more consistent results, for me anyhow.
+I must say that the manual method produces better and more consistent results - for me anyhow.